bengen343/co-ballot-returns/README.md

 The output of this repository is typically available for exploration during each election on our webpage at http://www.ConstellationPolitical.com

+In our configuration this repository is built by Google Cloud Build on a push to this GitHub repository and then executed as a Google Cloud Run Job.

 ## Getting Started <a name = "getting_started"></a>